-"Achieve Your Dream in 2016" is a concise, inspirational, and motivational course designed to help you focus on your main goal for this year and then nail it in the shortest possible time.
+"Achieve Your Dream" is a concise, inspirational, and motivational course designed to help you focus on your main goal for this year and then nail it in the shortest possible time.

 In a series of sixteen 'talking head' videos, Rob Parnell - author of over 30 bestselling self-help books - delivers a strategy that can change your life for the better.